 The ability to send the address bar to the bottom for ease of one-hand usage, the new Website Tinting that blends the tab bar with the website’s color, and the ability to change the start page’s background did manage to gather a few positive receptions.

 However, despite all these goodies, one issue is bugging the users as of late.
 Whenever they open Safari, it reverts to a blank home page rather than opening the tabs of the previous browsing session.

-It leads to great inconvenience for the users, who would then have to go through their search history and open those websites manually.
+It creates great inconvenience for the users, who must go through their search history and manually open those websites.
 Fortunately, there do exist a couple of workarounds that have managed to rectify this issue.